SpaceUY/nest-js-guidelines/docs/architecture/project-structure.md

 ## Modules

-Throughout the overview of the [NestJS docs](https://docs.nestjs.com/), folder structure is implicitly to be driven by _modules_.
+Throughout the overview of the [NestJS docs](https://docs.nestjs.com/), folder structure is implicitly driven by _modules_.

 Of course, modules are actual elements in the NestJS architecture - they incorporate various elements (controllers, providers, other modules) into a single unit, which can then be included in other parts of the application.